DOI-USGS/fort-pymdwizard/README.md

 This project aims to recreate and extend the current functionality using an open-source Python based architecture which will allow for use by people who do not have an installation of ArcMap on their computer.
-Additonally we hope to extend current functionality by allowing for direct access to CSVs, and Excel workbooks, automated ITIS Taxonomy generation, and Copy-Paste (or Drag-Drop) of complete sections between different instances of the Wizard as well as between the Wizard and XML Notepad or Notepad++.
+Additonally we hope to extend current functionality by allowing for direct access to CSVs, and Excel workbooks, automated ITIS Taxonomy generation, and Copy-Paste (or Drag-Drop) of complete sections between different instances of the Wizard as well as between the Wizard and XML Notepad or Notepad++, and automatic navigation in the Wizard to the location of parsing errors.